adamdjbrett/aila-hylia/src/posts/2018-12-14-spectrum-news-coverage-of-the-vigil-against-violence-at-the-border.md

 ---
 title: 'Spectrum News Coverage of the Vigil Against Violence at the border'
 permalink: /spectrum-news-coverage-of-the-vigil-against-violence-at-the-border/
-tags: [haudenosaunee, indigenous peoples, native americans, peacemaker, sovereignty]
+tags: [writing, haudenosaunee, indigenous peoples, native americans, peacemaker, sovereignty]
 date: 2018-12-14 15:31:23
 ---
 > "It seems like it's getting worse and our country is divided on the whole issue," said Sidney Hill, the Haudenosaunee Confederacy Tadodaho.
 "We feel that it's our duty to support these people and their struggles, if it's just acknowledgment, if it's helping out and let them tell us what we can do."